SolverStoppingJulia/Stopping.jl/docs/src/example-basic-Newton.md

 ## Example I: Stopping in the flow

-Now a basic iterative-looking-algorithm to illustrate how to use Stopping.
+We present here a typical iterative algorithm to illustrate how to use Stopping.

 ```julia
 function rand_solver(stp :: AbstractStopping, x0 :: AbstractVector)